unicode-org/icu4x/ffi/diplomat/cpp/docs/source/provider_ffi.rst

         See the `Rust documentation for ForkByKeyProvider <https://unicode-org.github.io/icu4x-docs/doc/icu_provider_adapters/fork/type.ForkByKeyProvider.html>`__ for more information.

+    .. cpp:function:: diplomat::result<std::monostate, ICU4XError> fork_by_locale(ICU4XDataProvider& other)

+        Same as ``fork_by_key`` but forks by locale instead of key.

+        See the `Rust documentation for MissingLocalePredicate <https://unicode-org.github.io/icu4x-docs/doc/icu_provider_adapters/fork/predicates/struct.MissingLocalePredicate.html>`__ for more information.

     .. cpp:function:: diplomat::result<std::monostate, ICU4XError> enable_locale_fallback()

         Enables locale fallbacking for data requests made to this provider.